Bk-Nara/OfficeDocs-M365FreelanceToolkit-pr/FreelanceToolkit/datanalyticsdownloads.md

 ---
 Data analytics downloads

-Use these resources to start measuring business success by deploying PowerBI.
+Use these resources to start measuring business success with Power BI.

-Step 1: Download PowerBI Connector

-Connect your data from Upwork to your PowerBI
+**Step 1:** Download the Power BI connector to connect your Upwork data to your Power BI dashboard

-Step 2: PowerBI Dashboard

-Step 3: Start customizing for your enterprise with Expert Marketplace
+**Step 2:** Download the Power BI dashboard

+**Step 3:** Engage Upwork-powered freelancers to customize your Power BI dashboard.

-*Make sure these admin __ are turned on
+For Admins: Make sure the following permissions and controls are turned on: